cavaliba/cmt_monitor/docs/docs/check_folders.md

 ## Enable the module

-Enable de module in the configuration :
+Enable the module in the configuration :

     # conf.yml